 Marcia Hafif: A Place Apart

-Marcia Hafif is known as a painter of experimental canvases that suggest both minimalism and process art.
-For over five decades, Hafif (b.
-1929, lives in Laguna Beach and New York) has created a vast amount of art within which she questions subjects from the history of painting practices to museum architecture, from constellations to tables and boxes.
+Marcia Hafif is renowned as a painter of experimental canvases that suggest both minimalism and process art.
+For over six decades, Hafif (1929-2018) created a vast amount of art within which she questioned subjects from the history of painting practices to museum architecture, from constellations to tables and boxes.

 I find a subject that interests me, inspiring a desire to know more, then find a way to do that using drawing, photography, painting, or sculpture.
 The subject can be anything from designing a museum to the writing of foreign calligraphy, from naming weeds to making ice in the desert using cold night winds.
 Or grinding dry pigments into oil making paint and preparing a traditional canvas support.
 For me they are all experiments for the purpose of seeing more closely.
 What does that color of red look like alone?

 In 1947 Hafif enrolled at Pomona College as a creative writing major while taking painting and art history classes.
 Then, as a junior, she shifted her major to studio art.
-Her expanded practice now encompasses painting, drawing, photography, and writing.
-In this exhibition “Marcia Hafif: A Place Apart,” the Pomona College Museum of Art places her paintings within a context of sketches, architectural models, photographs, and text, bringing together works that investigate lived spaces, drawing forms, and site-specificity.
+Her expanded practice encompassed painting, drawing, photography, and writing.
+In the exhibition “Marcia Hafif: A Place Apart,” the Pomona College Museum of Art places her paintings within a context of sketches, architectural models, photographs, and text, bringing together works that investigate lived spaces, drawing forms, and site-specificity.